 To carry out the District philosophy, the colleges obviously must offer a range of programs and courses, including guidance services.
 These programs and courses must help each individual attain a high level of technical competence and a high level of cultural, intellectual, and social development.

-social development.
-In addition, high professional standards for the academic staff must be maintained within a framework prescribed by the Board of Trustees.
+In addition, high professional standards for the academic staff must be maintained within a framework prescribed by the Board of frust be maintained within a framework prescribed by the Board of Trustees.
 At the same time, the program and organization of each college must make maximum use of faculty and facilities.